cwlronald/-GA-Project-2---Cardboard-Finance-Tracker/README.md

 Due to the API limitation, it is not feasible to get this app out to many users until I'm able to fix it.
 Assuming that I can do that, the next step would be to integrate ebay API data to get a comprehensive view on the prices of graded cards as well.

+## Post Mortem
+# Approach and Process
+- What in my process and approach to this project would I do differently next time?
+Understanding code that I see online more thoroughly rather than just copying.
+Plan out the different components of the code better so as to prevent duplicated code as much as possible.
+Also try to understand css more.... the layout really took unecessarily long

+- What in my process and approach to this project went well that I would repeat next time?
+Trying out more new things rather than going for only the content that was taught in class
+    - reading and writing to firebase
+    - user authentication
+    - modular table with accompanying functions